erikaglacson/erikaglacson/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on any projects you can think of
-- 📫 You may reach me at erikaglacson@gmail.com
+- 📫 You may reach me at erikaglacson@gmail.com or LinkedIn: www.linkedin.com/in/erika-goto-lacson
 - 📝 You may also read my blogs at https://medium.com/@erikaglacson

 <!---